626.808.0215

 Why choose the ICH DMS Program

 Integrity College of Health utilizes SonoSim technology in the Diagnostic Medical Sonography program.
-The SonoSim Ultrasound Training Solution offers state-of-the-art educational modules that complement students’ training by providing remote hands-on ultrasound training, real-patient scanning cases and pathologies, didactic instruction, and assessment.
+The SonoSim Ultrasound Training Solution offers state-of-the-art educational modules that complement students’ training by providing remote hands-on ultrasound training, real patient scanning cases and pathologies, didactic instruction, and assessment.

 Students in the Ultrasound Technician program learn how to: